o1-labs/rfcs/00xx-vinegar.md

 ## Summary

-Vinegar is a compatibility layer that allows "importing" target proofs that are not directly pickles-compatible, into pickles, which is immensely useful for integrating pickles with other not immediately compatible proof systems.
+Vinegar is a compatibility layer that allows "importing" target proofs that are not directly Pickles-compatible, into Pickles, which is immensely useful for integrating Pickles with other not immediately compatible proof systems.

 ## Motivation

-Presently, the pickles verifier is hard-coded to use the 'berkeley' configuration.
-However, as we create new proof systems on top of kimchi (e.g. the MIPS zkVM), we would like to have a way to 'import' those proofs into the pickles recursion system.
-Same may apply to some other kimchi-like plonk-compatible systems that users might want to integrate into mina ecosystem.
-These proof systems will not necessarily have a 'public input' feature, and almost certainly will not have the public input structured as pickles would expect.
+Presently, the Pickles verifier is hard-coded to use the 'berkeley' configuration.
+However, as we create new proof systems on top of Kimchi (e.g. the MIPS zkVM), we would like to have a way to 'import' those proofs into the Pickles recursion system.
+Same may apply to some other Kimchi-like plonk-compatible systems that users might want to integrate into mina ecosystem.
+These proof systems will not necessarily have a 'public input' feature, and almost certainly will not have the public input structured as Pickles would expect.
 This means need to take a different approach towards importing them.
-Vinegar suggests creating a proof systems that can "absorb" external profs and make them pickles-compatible.
+Vinegar suggests creating a proof systems that can "absorb" external profs and make them Pickles-compatible.

 ## Background: Kimchi and Pickles overview

-The kimchi verifier receives a proof in the form of mainly commitments, evaluations, and challenges; this comes together with a public input the proof is verified against.
+The Kimchi verifier receives a proof in the form of mainly commitments, evaluations, and challenges; this comes together with a public input the proof is verified against.

 Fix a curve $\mathcal{E}$, it has two fields: the base field (for $(x,y) \in \mathcal{E}$, both $x$ and $y$ are base field elements) and the scalar field (for $G$ the generator and group elements $r G \in \mathcal{E}$, $r$ is a scalar field element).